dustin-ruetz/dustinruetz.com/readme.md

 ## Build

-From the root of the repo use `npm run build` to compile the site to the `./www/` output directory of static files (note that this folder is listed in `.gitignore` to keep these files out of version control).
+From the root of the repo use `npm run build` to compile the site to the `./www/` output directory of static files. (ℹ️ Note: `./www/` is listed in `.gitignore` to keep these files out of version control.)

 ## Hosting and Deployment